altruisticdream/Covid-Tracker/ReadMe.md

 # COVID TRACKER APP

-It is an android application to track cases of covid-19 build using android studio , Java Language and XML language.
+It is an android application that displays the most recent covid data, dashboard displays the most recent statistics of confirmed, death, tests, and recovered cases in India and it updates automatically.

+Designed this application using retrofit and restapi.

 ## TOOLS USED

-* Android Studio
+* IDE:- Android Studio
-* Java Language
-* XML Language
+* LANGUAGE:- Java , XML

-## COVID API USED
+## COVID RESTAPI USED
 https://corona.lmao.ninja/v2/countries